Global stocks hit record high as markets shrug off inflation concerns

 In the same sector, Grafton Group was up 2.8 per cent, while building materials group CRH ended the day up 1.3 per cent.

-In finance, Bank of Ireland was up 2.2 per cent on the day, outperforming AIB which was only up 0.5 per cent.
-In the food sector, Greencore was 1.7 per cent, and Glanbia was up 70 basis points.
+In finance, Bank of Ireland was up 2.2 per cent on the day, outperforming AIB which was up only 0.5 per cent.
+In the food sector, Greencore was up 1.7 per cent, and Glanbia was up 70 basis points.

 London

-The British mid-cap stock index rose to a record high, helped by gains in industrials and consumer discretionary stocks, while an upbeat reading on factory activity infused confidence on the economic recovery.
+The British mid-cap stock index rose to a record high, helped by gains in industrials and consumer discretionary stocks, while an upbeat reading on factory activity infused confidence in the economic recovery.

 The domestically focused mid-cap FTSE 250 index advanced 0.8 per cent as a deluge of new orders helped drive a record increase in British manufacturing activity last month as the economy began to recover from the Covid-19 pandemic.